INCF/incf.dai/trunk/README.txt

 Logging
 =======

-Per default, all service calls are logged at 'INFO' level to a custom log file in the current working directory including a time stamp, the package name, the log level and the URL called.
+Per default, all service calls are logged at ``INFO`` level to a custom log file (``incf.dai.log``)in the current working directory including a time stamp, the package name, the log level and the URL called.

 Accessing Hubs not registered at INCF